Are you looking for fun listening activities for children to do at home or in the classroom?

 - Write your name in the top left-hand corner.

-- Draw a sun in the top right-hand corner and draw three clouds at the top of your page, in between the date and sun (multiple instructions in one).
+- Draw a sun in the top right-hand corner, then draw three clouds at the top of your page, between the date and the sun (multiple instructions in one).

 - Draw a tree in the bottom left-hand corner of the page with 4 apples on it.